Girona (ship)

 La Girona was a galleass of the 1588 Spanish Armada that foundered and sank off Lacada Point, County Antrim, on the night of 26 October 1588, after making its way eastward along the north coast of Ulster.
-The wreck is noteworthy for the great loss of life that resulted and the treasures recovered.
+The wreck is noteworthy for the great loss of life that resulted and the treasures recovered in the 20th century, now part of the collection of the Ulster Museum.

 Introduction

 La Girona (/lɑː xɪˈrɔːnɑː/) was named after the Girones family, who at the time had just become Dukes of Osuna and viceroys of Naples (not after Girona, the Catalan name of the city and province of Gerona).
 Its captain was Hugo de Moncada y Gralla, knight of the Order of Malta.